Felix Afena-Gyan: Youth squad

 Born in Sunyani, Ghana, Afena-Gyan moved to Serie A side Roma's youth team on 13 March 2021, from EurAfrica FC.
-Just a day after being unveiled on March 13, he made an impressive debut for AS Roma's under-18 team, scoring and assisting in a 5–0 thrashing of Genoa.
+Just a day after being unveiled on 13 March, he made his debut for AS Roma's under-18 team, scoring and assisting in a 5–0 win over Genoa.
 He then scored in his next two games for the under-18 and due to his immediate impact he was quickly promoted to Roma's Primavera under-19 squad managed by Alberto De Rossi, where he scored four and assisted two in 15 appearances to finish the season.

 Starting the 2021–22 campaign well, he scored six goals in just five Primavera games to capture Mourinho's attention and earn a first-team call to train with the first team in mid-October.

 First team

 Afena-Gyan was first called up to the senior team on 24 October, in Roma's Serie A game against Napoli.
 He made his professional debut on 27 October, against Cagliari.
 On 21 November, he came off the bench to score two late goals against Genoa, to give Roma a 2–0 win.
 The brace made him the first player born in 2003 to score in the Serie A.José Mourinho, AS Roma's manager promised to buy Afena-Gyan a pair of shoes that cost €800 if he scored a goal.
 After scoring, he ran to Mourinho's bench to remind him of his promise.
 The next morning Mourinho bought the shoes and presented it to him.

-At the end of his first professional season, the Ghanaian striker played a total amount of 22 games for the Italian side, having also contributed (with three appearances) to their final victory in the opening edition of the UEFA Europa Conference League.
+At the end of his first professional season, the Ghanaian striker played a total number of 22 games for the Italian side, having also contributed (with three appearances) to their final victory in the opening edition of the UEFA Europa Conference League.

 On 6 July 2022, he officially renewed his contract with Roma until 2026.

 Cremonese

-On 29 August 2022, Afena-Gyan was signed by newly-promoted Serie A club Cremonese on a permanent deal.
+On 29 August 2022, Afena-Gyan was signed by newly promoted Serie A club Cremonese on a permanent deal.
 On 20 October, he scored his first goal for the club in a 4–2 Coppa Italia win over Modena after the extra time.

 On 17 January 2023, during the match of the cup's round of 16 against Napoli, the forward scored the equalizer (2–2) for Cremonese at the 87th minute, taking the game to the extra time.
 The match ended up in a penalty shoot-out, with Afena-Gyan himself scoring the last attempt of his side and allowing Cremonese to qualify for the quarter-finals of the tournament.

+Loan to Juventus

+On 30 August 2024, Afena-Gyan was loaned to Juventus for their reserve squad Juventus Next Gen.